 To see local sea life up close, make your way to the Marinepia Nihonkai Aquarium.
 This aquarium is home to over 20,000 sea creatures of 450 varieties.
 The dolphin show is the most popular event at the aquarium.

 Niigata is proud of its rich variety of wonderful foods, especially seafood and rice.
 Inside Niigata Station is Ponshukan , a theme park of sake where you can sample some 117 different brands of the brew out of small vending machines.

 Although the area is famous for snow, springtime is especially beautiful in Niigata City.
 The most popular places to see cherry blossoms in the city are at Hakusan Park and Hakusan Shrine.

-Winters are marked by plenty of deep snow.
-One of the best ways to enjoy winter is bathing in the hot springs.
-There are several onsen resorts within easy reach of Niigata City including Sakihana Onsen, Senami, Tsukioka, Deyu, Murasagi, Shirone, Odate, Iwamuro, and Yahiko.
+Winters are marked by deep snow.
+One of the best ways to enjoy winter is bathing in local hot springs.
+There are many onsen resorts within easy reach of Niigata City including Sakihana Onsen, Senami, Tsukioka, Deyu, Murasagi, Shirone, Odate, Iwamuro and Yahiko.

 Art, history and the art of hospitality

 For history lovers, make sure you visit Minatopia, the Niigata City History Museum in the old district.
 This museum is housed in the former Niigata Customs House, Daishi Bank, and City Hall buildings.